A. What are Interrupts? (in real mode)

 View more random threads:

-- ENG201 Business and Technical English Writing Assignment...
+- ENG201 - Business and Technical English Writing Assignments...

 Interrupts are signals generated by the computer, by either software or hardware, every time a certain event occurs.
 For example, anytime a key is pressed at any point during program execution, the 0x09 interrupt is generated, causing the 0x09 interrupt handler to be called, which does its job then returns control back to the program were it left off.
 The interrupts are numbered from 0x00 to 0xFF and each have a special function (most are unused).
 In real mode, the first 1,024 bytes of memory of the computer are used as the interrupt handler table.
 This table has a 4 byte far address to the interrupt handler (Interrupt Service Routine - ISR) for each of the 256 interrupts.
 Interrupts may also be simulated by calling them with the INT command in real mode, or the __dpmi_int command in protected mode

 B. Protected Mode

 C. Adding your own ISRs